hmrc/help-to-save-frontend/README.md

 2. In "Edit configurations" > "Cucumber java" > "VM options" enter, for example: -Dbrowser=chrome -Denvironment=dev -Ddrivers=/usr/local/bin
 3. In "Edit configurations" > "Cucumber java" > "Glue" enter: hts.steps

+## BrowserStack (accessibility testing)

+To run parallel tests using BrowserStack, you need to first run the BrowserStackLocal file in this project using:
+./BrowserStackLocal --key {KEY} --local-identifier {1/2/3/4} (the script is configured to accept either no local identifier or just 1/2/3/4)

+Once you have the desired number of BrowserStack instances running locally, configure the following script to use the desired OS/Browser combination and run:
+./run_selenium_system_test.sh -e=local -b=browserstack -d=BrowserStackLocal -j="-Dbrowserstack.os=android,-Dbrowserstack.os_version="7.0",-Dbrowserstack.device=Samsung_Galaxy_S8,-Dbrowserstack.real_mobile=true,-Dbrowserstack.username={USERNAME},-Dbrowserstack.key={KEY}" -t=@BrowserStack

 ## ZAP (pen testing)

 You need to have ZAP installed and running locally via command: